 It’s a Disaster was the second film for writer-director-actor Todd Berger.
 Berger is a member of the comedy troupe Farce Force 5 and had previously worked as an actor in minor parts in various films.
 Berger has made several short films as director and wrote the screenplays for various Kung Fu Panda and Smurfs short films.
-He made his feature-length writing-directing debut with the little seen The Scenesters (2009), a side-splittingly meta comedy about a crime scene video crew who discover they are on the trail of a serial killer.
+He made his feature-length writing-directing debut with The Scenesters (2009), a side-splittingly meta comedy about a crime scene video crew who discover they are on the trail of a serial killer.
 (You can spot Berger in person in the film here as the next-door neighbour who turns up in a hazmat suit).
 Subsequent to this, Berger went on to direct the non-genre Cover Versions (2018) and write the script for the very adult puppet film The Happytime Murders (2018).

 Imagine This is The End without a bunch of Hollywood actors/friends playing themselves and cast with a crosscut of contemporary couples in their mid-thirties and the raucous humour played down more as a relationship comedy/drama and you have It’s a Disaster in a nutshell.
 The film works for the better part as a sharp and well-turned character drama, even if it never lights the world up with anything astounding.
 Occasionally, Todd Berger stumbles onto a more blackly funny undertow – like the scene where another couple (Laura Adkin and Rob McGillivray) turn up late and Julia Stiles’ refusal to let them in for the possibility of contamination turns into a rant about how inconsiderate their constant lateness is; the scene where Rachel Boston and Kevin M. Brennan reveal they are swingers and come onto David Cross; or the phonecall from a call centre in Singapore in the midst of the crisis.